Movie or Book Trailer or Review

 • Video is approximately 45 seconds long

-• Citations are in the credits at the end and are mostly complete
+• Credits appear at the end and are complete

 Basic